The Self-Regulation for Learning Online (SRL-O) questionnaire

 In creating the Self-Regulation for Learning Online (SRL-O) questionnaire, we wanted to develop a psychometrically sound questionnaire that had a wide breadth of subscales that related to online SRL, could be in the public domain, economically feasible to deliver, easily scored, and designed specifically for undergraduate students.
 On top of that, we wanted learners to be able to complete the questionnaire, whether as part of research or for their own interest and be given recommendations based on their scores.

-We used two non-duplicate samples (n = 313; = 321) to provide evidence of the psychometric properties of SRL-O using exploratory factor analyses, confirmatory factor analyses, convergent and content validity and reliability.
+We used two non-duplicate samples (n = 313; n = 321) to provide evidence of the psychometric properties of SRL-O using exploratory factor analyses, confirmatory factor analyses, convergent and content validity and reliability.
 Results demonstrate that the SRL-O is a psychometrically sound measure of online SRL for learners studying in online and blended learning contexts.

 [Article with the psychometric properties is currently under review]